Magnetic field induced anomalous pion couplings: Numerical results

 \subsection{Off-shell constituent quark and on-shell massless pion}

 For on-shell pion, the corresponding processes of diagrams \eqref{fig:pion-CQ-B} can represent pion emission or absorption. by constituent quarks.
-Pion decay into quark-antiquark scalar or vector currents, however, would be not allowed due to energy conservation.
+Pion decay into quark-antiquark scalar or vector currents, however, would not be allowed due to energy conservation.
 The analysis for this kinematical region is therefore guided by these processes.
 For this, the massless pion case with off-shell quarks will be considered.
-Besides that pion and constituent quark three-momenta will be considered transversal and therefore Eq. \eqref{constraints} holds.
+Besides that pion and constituent quark three-momenta will be considered transversal as mentioned.
 As a result there are subtle differences between pion emission and absorption with the change of $\vec{Q} \to - \vec{Q}$ in Eqs. \eqref{Fsppi} and \eqref{Fvppi}.

-In Figs. \eqref{fig:Sps-qofpon-neu} and \eqref{fig:Sps-qofpon-cha} the scalar form factors, respectively for neutral and charged pions, are displayed for massless on-shell pion absorbed or emitted by an off-shell constituent quark, as Eq. \eqref{kinematical-2}.
-The strength of the neutral pion form factor is larger than the charged pion one - contrarily to the off-shell pion discussed above.
-Besides that, for larger $q^2$ the neutral pion form factor go slower to small values leading to a longer range.
+In Figs. \eqref{fig:Sps-qofpon-neu} and \eqref{fig:Sps-qofpon-cha} the scalar form factors, respectively for neutral and charged pions, are displayed for massless on-shell pion absorbed or emitted by an off-shell constituent quark, as discussed above.
+The strength of the neutral pion form factor is larger than the charged pion one - contrary to the off-shell pion discussed above.
+Besides that, for larger $q^2$ the neutral pion form factor reaches smaller values leading to a longer range.
 The sign of the form factor turns out to be negative.
-Neutral and charged pion have both form factors proportional to $\tilde{Q}$ and have the trend of increasing for larger $Q_3$, although they decrease for larger $q^2$.
+Neutral and charged pion have both form factors proportional to $\tilde{Q}$ and have the trend to increase for larger $Q_3$, although they decrease for larger $q^2$.
 Also, the increase with larger $Q_3$ is progressively weaker for larger $Q_3$ and, possibly, it suggests it might reach a maximum strength for larger $Q_3$.